AtlasReunited/Rise-Media-Player/README.md

 * Colourful icons setting for more Windows 11 esque experience
 * Casting to devices, repeat, shuffle
 * Insider exclusives
-* Pick up where you left off support
+* Pick up where you left off

 **Insider Exclusives**